ranjitkumar2k10/ranjit_test_sample/README.md

 Via Mp1 reference point between the mobile edge platform and the mobile edge applications, as defined in ETSI GS MEC 003 [3], one of the  basic functions are enabled such as:

 - mobile edge service assistance:
-    - authentication and authorization of producing and consuming mobile edge services;
+    - authentication and authorization of producing and consuming mobile edge serviceS
-    - a means for service producing mobile edge applications to register towards the mobile edge platform the mobile edge services they provide, and to update the mobile edge platform about changes of the mobile edge service availability;
+    - a means for service producing mobile edge applications to register towards the mobile edge platform the mobile edge services they provide, and to update the mobile edge platform about changes of the mobile edge service availability
-    - a means to notify the changes of the mobile edge service availability to the relevant mobile edge application;
+    - a means to notify the changes of the mobile edge service availability to the relevant mobile edge application
 ETSI
 10 ETSI GS MEC 011 V1.1.1 (2017-07)
     - discovery of available mobile edge services;

-For additional information about Application Enablement API - https://www.etsi.org/deliver/etsi_gs/MEC/001_099/011/01.01.01_60/gs_mec011v010101p.pdf
+For additional information about Application Enablement API and other supporting functions - https://www.etsi.org/deliver/etsi_gs/MEC/001_099/011/01.01.01_60/gs_mec011v010101p.pdf

 For MP1.yaml gitlab -  https://forge.etsi.org/gitlab/mec/gs011-app-enablement-api

 ## Project Overview
+Part of this project we implemented mobile edge service assistance such as
+   - a means for service producing mobile edge applications to register towards the mobile edge platform the mobile edge services they provide, and to update the mobile edge platform about changes of the mobile edge service availability
+   - a means to notify the changes of the mobile edge service availability to the relevant mobile edge application; ETSI 10 ETSI GS MEC 011 V1.1.1 (2017-07)
+- discovery of available mobile edge services

+Implemented in go languge

+For MP1.yaml gitlab -  https://forge.etsi.org/gitlab/mec/gs011-app-enablement-api

 ## Getting Started